 Does your cat need exercise?
 Yes!
-It might seem like she wants to spend most of her day sleeping, but making sure your furry friend is mentally stimulated and engaged through play will make her healthier and happier.
-It's also likely to make things more peaceful for you, especially if you see her begging for attention or developing destructive behaviors because she can't burn off her energy.
-You don't have to put her on a treadmill to give her kitty cardio.
-Hiding treats, dragging string toys for her to chase and providing a climbable cat tree are all simple ways to encourage your cat to exercise.
+It might seem like they want to spend most of the day sleeping, but making sure your furry friend is mentally stimulated and engaged through play will make them healthier and happier.
+It's also likely to make things more peaceful for you, especially if you see them begging for attention or developing destructive behaviors because they can't burn off her energy.
+You don't have to put them on a treadmill to give her kitty cardio.
+Hiding treats, dragging string toys for your cat to chase and providing a climbable cat tree are all simple ways to encourage your cat to exercise.

 4. Litter Box Habits

 It's not the best job in the house, but cleaning the litter box is one of the most important.
 You should scoop the box daily and replace the litter entirely as needed — you'll be able to tell by the smell when that time comes.
 Most cats take to the litter box naturally, but if yours need a little help with litter box training, we have some tips.
 The box is also a good indicator of your cat's health, according to the TheAmerican Society for the Prevention of Cruelty to Animals® (ASPCA).
-Going outside it when she usually doesn't could be the sign of a serious health problem.
+Urinating or defecating outside of the litter box could be the sign of a serious health problem.
 Keep an eye out for cat poop that looks too hard, too soft or has streaks of blood.

 Cats are great at keeping their coats shiny and sleek by grooming themselves.
 Short-haired cats might need brushing occasionally, but long-haired cats should be brushed more often to help reduce shedding and lessen hairballs.
 Petcha notes that any changes in your cat's grooming routine — such as chewing or licking at a particular spot, itching or losing fur — are worth pointing out to your vet as a possible sign of skin problems or allergies.
 Trimming your cat's nails regularly can also minimize any damage from scratching.
 Finally, your cat's teeth need to be brushed almost as often as yours.
 Ask your vet about what products and foods to use for dental care at home.
 You should never give your cat human toothpaste.